dus4nstojanovic/create-files-from-template-cli/README.md

 _If you were following one of the previous examples, remove the MyFile folder._

-> Note: If you want to implement the same behaviour make sure to install and configure the prettier for your project.
+> Note: If you want to implement the same behavior make sure to install and configure the prettier for your project.

 1. Update your _package.json_ by adding the `node script`: